Addressing 21st Century Essentials

 District Technology Goals

-Our 2013-2015 Technology Plan details the activities we are pursuing to strengthen technology and technology literacy throughout the school district.
-An Administrative Technology Committee meets regularly to review and revise the plan.
+Our Technology Plan details the activities we are pursuing to strengthen technology and technology literacy throughout the school district.
+A Technology Leadership Committee meets regularly to review and revise the plan.
 Helping set a technology vision for the district, the committee also works closely with the District Media Team to ensure the technology plan is supporting curriculum needs.

 - Improve and enhance network infrastructure to support emerging technologies